Mavrikant/DOORS-DXL-Scripts/README.md

 # DOORS-DXL-Scripts

-A collection of useful DOORS DXL Scripts independent from the project.
+A collection of useful DOORS DXL scripts that are independent of any specific project.

 ![User Tab](images/User_tab.png)

 ## How to install